kojq/gal/README.md

 # Limitations

-- The premise will remain exactly as in the `About` section
+- The premise will remain exactly as described in the `About` section
 - Sensible suggestions to change the premise are welcome if assistance will be provided

 # Contribution